Independent Television (Bangladesh): Programming

 Independent Television usually broadcasts news programming.
 It has introduced an open newsroom studio presentation concept and connected to six divisional bureau offices for on-screen live news analysis from its first on-aired news and popular talk show Ajker Bangladesh, which Khaled Muhiuddin hosted earlier.
 Other programs include Rat 9 Tar Bangladesh, Joto Khela, Talash, and Goal.
 It also covers shows on culture, business, and entertainment.
 During several occasions such as holidays, Independent Television broadcasts special programming, such as Bazar Sodai, a shopping program aired on the last day of the month of Ramadan, observing Eid al-Fitr.

+Controversies

+Shortly after the resignation of prime minister Sheikh Hasina on 5 August 2024, the headquarters of Independent Television was attacked and vandalized by mobs.
+Despite being one of the several channels whose headquarters were vandalized, it remained on the air.
+On 13 August 2024, the editor-in-chief and CEO of Independent Television, M Shamsur Rahman, was banned from leaving Bangladesh by a Dhaka court amid investigations into alleged involvement in laundering billions of taka linked to BEXIMCO vice chairman Salman F Rahman, as well as alleged embezzlement of 360 billion BDT from multiple banks.
+A defamation case was filed against the channel by Bangladeshi conglomerate Orion Group on 19 September 2024, accusing the channel of constantly airing misleading reports on the conglomerate allegedly embezzling governmental funds and laundering money.